The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

 After completing this course, the learner will be able to:

-A total of 9,029 cases of tuberculosis (TB) were reported in the United States in 2018.1 This is the lowest reported number of cases on record in the United States, and the incidence of TB cases in the United States has been declining for many years.
-In 2017 there were 128 cases of multi-drug resistant tuberculosis (MDR-TB) in the United States and 3 cases of extensively drug-resistant TB.1
+A total of 9,029 cases of Tuberculosis (TB) were reported in the United States in 2018 (Talwar et al., 2018).
+This is the lowest reported number of cases on record in the United States, and the incidence of TB cases in the United States has been declining for many years.
+In 2017 there were 128 cases of multi-drug resistant tuberculosis (MDR-TB) in the United States and 3 cases of extensively drug-resistant TB (Talwar et al., 2018).

 Unfortunately, the statistics from the rest of the world are not encouraging.
 Tuberculosis is the second leading cause of death from infectious disease worldwide.
-According to the World Health Organization (WHO), TB worldwide is one of the top 10 causes of death and the leading cause from a single infectious agent (Above HIV/AIDS).2 The worldwide incidence of new cases has been steadily declining by approximately 2% a year2, but the available numbers are a clear reminder of the breadth and severity of the disease.
-The 2018 WHO Global report estimated that 1.7 billion people have latent TB; in 2017 there were 1.3 million deaths from TB in people who were not infected with HIV and 300,000 deaths in people with TB who were HIV infected, and; 3.5% of new cases and 18% of newly diagnosed cases had MDR-TB.2 The burden of the TB epidemic is predominantly in poor and developing countries.
+According to the World Health Organization (WHO), TB worldwide is one of the top 10 causes of death and the leading cause from a single infectious agent (Above HIV/AIDS) (WHO, 2020).
+The worldwide incidence of new cases has been steadily declining by approximately 2% a year, but the available numbers clearly remind of the disease's breadth and severity (WHO, 2020).
+The 2018 WHO Global report estimated that 1.7 billion people have latent TB; in 2017, there were 1.3 million deaths from TB in people who were not infected with HIV and 300,000 deaths in people with TB who were HIV infected, and; 3.5% of new cases and 18% of newly diagnosed cases had MDR-TB (WHO, 2020).
+The burden of the TB epidemic is predominantly in poor and developing countries.
 If it is treated promptly and properly, TB is curable in almost every case.
-But control and cure rates are seriously affected by the lack of resources in many parts of the world, and in some countries, the fatality rate of untreated TB is 50-65% within five years of infection.
+However, control and cure rates are seriously affected by the lack of resources in many parts of the world, and in some countries, the fatality rate of untreated TB is 50-65% within five years of infection.

-The disease of TB is caused by the Mycobacterium tuberculosis bacteria.
+The Mycobacterium tuberculosis bacteria cause the disease of TB.
 The primary organs that are infected and harmed by TB are the lungs.
 The TB bacteria primarily gains access to the body by inhalation of infected droplets, which are spread by an infected host through coughing, sneezing, or talking.
 Some of the infected droplets can remain suspended in the air for several hours.
-Approximately 90% of TB-infected droplets that are inhaled are trapped in the upper airways and expelled.3 The 10% that are not expelled will eventually reach the alveoli.3
+Approximately 90% of inhaled TB-infected droplets are trapped in the upper airways and expelled.
+The 10% not expelled will eventually reach the alveoli (Raviglione, 2018).

-Tuberculosis infections, latent or primary, can be easily treated but they can develop to be multidrug-resistant tuberculosis (MDR-TB) or extensively drug-resistant tuberculosis (XDR-TB).
-The body's immune system can often produce a response that is enough to clear a TB infection or contain it.
+Tuberculosis infections, latent or primary, can be easily treated but can develop into multidrug-resistant Tuberculosis (MDR-TB) or extensively drug-resistant Tuberculosis (XDR-TB).
+The body's immune system can often produce enough response to clear a TB infection or contain it.
 However, the immune system does not produce long-lasting immunity against TB.
 Another infection and active disease can occur even if the bacteria from a previous infection were cleared.

-Latent TB is the most common of these three possibilities.3,4 If the host has a normal immune system, the TB bacteria reach the alveoli, and they are contained by macrophages.
+Latent TB is the most common of these three possibilities (Riley, 2018).
+If the host has a normal immune system, the TB bacteria reach the alveoli, and macrophages contain them.
 Macrophages are specialized cells of the immune system that perform many functions.
 In the situation of a TB infection, the macrophages surround and contain TB bacteria by a process called phagocytosis.
-Phagocytosis of TB bacteria produces a barrier around them; a shell called a granuloma.
+The phagocytosis of TB bacteria produces a barrier around them: a granuloma shell.
 Typically, when macrophages engulf bacteria or other xenobiotics, the foreign particles are eventually destroyed by enzymes inside the macrophage.
-However, because of the physical nature of the granuloma and characteristics of the TB bacteria that protect it from macrophagic enzymes, TB can live inside these granulomas for many, many years.
+However, because of the physical nature of the granuloma and the characteristics of the TB bacteria that protect it from macrophagic enzymes, TB can live inside these granulomas for many, many years.

-Approximately 5-10% of the people who have latent TB will eventually develop the active disease4; this is called reactivation and will be discussed in a separate section.
-Approximately 90% of all cases of TB are considered to be caused by reactivation,5 but in areas where TB is endemic, and healthcare resources are lacking, primary TB is much more common.
+Approximately 5-10% of people with latent TB will eventually develop the active disease; this is called reactivation and will be discussed in a separate section (Riley, 2018).
+Approximately 90% of all TB cases are caused by reactivation, but primary TB is much more common in areas where TB is endemic and healthcare resources are lacking.

 Primary TB happens in about 5% of all cases of infection.
 It typically happens to children or people with a compromised immune system.
-Children who are < 1 year of age have approximately a 50% chance of developing primary active TB,6 and because of their immature immune system, infants and children are quite susceptible to developing non-pulmonary TB.7
+Children who are < 1 year of age have approximately a 50% chance of developing primary active TB, and because of their immature immune system, infants and children are quite susceptible to developing non-pulmonary TB (Bernardo, 2018).

-With the correct medical care, primary tuberculosis and latent TB that has been reactivated can be easily cured.
-However, TB infections may develop into what is called drug-resistant tuberculosis (DRT), either MDR-TB or XDR-TB.
+With the correct medical care, primary Tuberculosis and latent TB that has been reactivated can be easily cured.
+However, TB infections may develop into drug-resistant Tuberculosis (DRT), either MDR-TB or XDR-TB.
 The risk factors for and diagnosis and treatment of these two forms of DRT will be discussed in separate sections.

 Transmission of pulmonary TB occurs by inhalation of infected droplets.
-The bacteria can be transmitted cutaneously and by other routes, but this is quite uncommon3 and isolated non-pulmonary TB is not considered contagious.8 Inhalation of the infected droplets happens by being near someone who has an active infection - the host is coughing, sneezing, talking, and the infected droplets are spread into the air.
-The closer and more prolonged the contact, the greater the risk of transmission, and household contacts of someone who has TB are very susceptible to developing the disease.9 There are host, environmental, and bacterial factors that influence the chances of transmitting TB, and the process of transmission is not completely understood.
-Patients with active disease and a positive AFB smear (AFB smears will be discussed later) may not produce infected droplets when they cough, sneeze, etc., but the higher the concentration of bacteria in the exhaled aerosols of an infected patient the greater the risk of transmitting TB to close contacts (Jónes-Lopez et al., 2013).
+The bacteria can be transmitted cutaneously and by other routes, but this is quite uncommon and isolated non-pulmonary TB is not considered contagious Marais Inhalation of the infected droplets happens by being near someone who has an active infection - the host is coughing, sneezing, talking, and the infected droplets are spread into the air.
+The closer and more prolonged the contact, the greater the risk of transmission, and someone with TB's household contacts is very susceptible to developing the disease (Jónes-Lopez et al., 2013).
+Host, environmental, and bacterial factors influence the chances of transmitting TB, and the transmission process is not completely understood.
+Patients with active disease and a positive AFB smear (AFB smears will be discussed later) may not produce infected droplets when they cough, sneeze, etc., but the higher the concentration of bacteria in the exhaled aerosols of an infected patient, the greater the risk of transmitting TB to close contacts (Jónes-Lopez et al., 2013).

-Vertical, mother-to-child transmission of tuberculosis can occur in utero or perinatally.11
+Vertical, mother-to-child transmission of Tuberculosis can occur in utero or perinatally (Newberry et al., 2018).

-The following groups are considered susceptible to the transmission of TB and/or developing the disease after infection with TB12:
+The following groups are considered susceptible to the transmission of TB or developing the disease after infection with TB:

 This section will discuss the diagnosis of someone with a primary pulmonary TB infection.
 Diagnosing latent TB, MDR-TB, and XDR-TB will be discussed in separate sections.

-The signs and symptoms that are considered typical of TB are a cough of > two-three weeks duration, lymphadenopathy, fever, night sweats, and weight loss.7 These are non-specific and can be caused by many infections or medical conditions, and it is possible they may be absent or relatively minor in severity if the patient is elderly or immuno-compromised.
+The signs and symptoms considered typical of TB are a cough of > two to three weeks duration, lymphadenopathy, fever, night sweats, and weight loss ((Bernardo, 2018).
+These are non-specific and can be caused by many infections or medical conditions, and they may be absent or relatively minor in severity if the patient is elderly or immuno-compromised.

-The diagnosis of TB is made using the following four criteria.3 Of these four, the isolation and identification of tuberculosis in sputum is the definitive, gold-standard test for diagnosing TB.
+The diagnosis of TB is made using the following four criteria (Raviglione, 2018).
+Of these four, the isolation and identification of Tuberculosis in sputum is the definitive, gold-standard test for diagnosing TB.

 Three sputum samples should be obtained.
-There should be an 8-24 hour interval between the collections of specimens, a minimum of 5 mL is required, and at least one specimen should be obtained in the early morning.7 If the patient is not able to produce an adequate specimen by coughing, production of a cough and sputum collection can be done by induction.
+There should be an 8-24 hour interval between the collections of specimens, a minimum of 5 mL is required, and at least one specimen should be obtained in the early morning (Bernardo, 2018).
+If the patient is not able to produce an adequate specimen by coughing, production of a cough and sputum collection can be done by induction.
 A hypertonic saline solution (Usually 3-7%) is administered via nebulization; depending on the strength of the saline, the patient will inhale the solution for 20-60 minutes.
-The induction will usually initiate coughing and hopefully, production of a sputum sample.
-There does not appear to be a significant advantage of self-produced versus induced sputum samples for diagnosing TB.7 Care should be taken to label specimens as induced because they are often thin and watery and could mistakenly be discarded.
+The induction will usually initiate coughing and, hopefully, the production of a sputum sample.
+There does not appear to be a significant advantage of self-produced versus induced sputum samples for diagnosing TB (Bernardo, 2018).
+Care should be taken to label specimens as induced because they are often thin and watery and could mistakenly be discarded.

 Bronchoscopy with lavage can be used to obtain a sputum sample.
-This method of obtaining sputum samples for diagnosis of TB has a high sensitivity,13 but it is costly, invasive, and time-consuming, and it should only be used if the patient cannot produce sputum by coughing or induction, if the smear is negative, but there is a high index of suspicion for the presence of TB, or if there is an immediate need for a diagnosis.7
+This method of obtaining sputum samples for the diagnosis of TB has a high sensitivity.
+However, it is costly, invasive, and time-consuming, and it should only be used if the patient cannot produce sputum by coughing or induction if the smear is negative, but there is a high index of suspicion for the presence of TB or if there is an immediate need for a diagnosis (Bernardo, 2018).

-There is a classification system for patient history of TB.14
+There is a classification system for a patient history of TB (CDC, 2017)

 |0||No exposure to TB|